Strontium: Effect on the human body

-The human body absorbs strontium as if it were its lighter congener calcium.
-Because the elements are chemically very similar, stable strontium isotopes do not pose a significant health threat.
-The average human has an intake of about two milligrams of strontium a day.
-In adults, strontium consumed tends to attach only to the surface of bones, but in children, strontium can replace calcium in the mineral of the growing bones and thus lead to bone growth problems.
+Stable strontium isotopes do not pose a significant health threat because the average human has an intake of about two milligrams a day.
+Strontium behaves very much like calcium, with a large portion of the strontium accumulating in bone.
+Calcium and thus strontium is recycled in the body, dissolving then reincorporating into bone.
+This cycle means eliminating strontium from the body may take a long time.
+Elimination is faster in adults whose body primarily deposits strontium on bone surfaces.
+In children strontium get incorporated in to hard bone minerals.

 The biological half-life of strontium in humans has variously been reported as from 14 to 600 days, 1,000 days, 18 years, 30 years and, at an upper limit, 49 years.
 The wide-ranging published biological half-life figures are explained by strontium's complex metabolism within the body.
 However, by averaging all excretion paths, the overall biological half-life is estimated to be about 18 years.
 The elimination rate of strontium is strongly affected by age and sex, due to differences in bone metabolism.

 The drug strontium ranelate aids bone growth, increases bone density, and lessens the incidence of vertebral, peripheral, and hip fractures.
 However, strontium ranelate also increases the risk of venous thromboembolism, pulmonary embolism, and serious cardiovascular disorders, including myocardial infarction.
 Its use is therefore now restricted.
 Its beneficial effects are also questionable, since the increased bone density is partially caused by the increased density of strontium over the calcium which it replaces.
 Strontium also bioaccumulates in the body.
 Despite restrictions on strontium ranelate, strontium is still contained in some supplements.
 There is not much scientific evidence on risks of strontium chloride when taken by mouth.
 Those with a personal or family history of blood clotting disorders are advised to avoid strontium.

 Strontium has been shown to inhibit sensory irritation when applied topically to the skin.
 Topically applied, strontium has been shown to accelerate the recovery rate of the epidermal permeability barrier (skin barrier).